 As a leader in the area, AIR supports and encourages disability leaders and experts to have a “seat at the table” in program design and provide technical resources in program implementation.

 AIR prepares individuals, particularly youth, for success in the international labor market by providing them with skills that match the current needs of employers and the economy.
-We develop training programs that enable young people to enter a variety of industries that require well-developed technical skills.
+The organization develops training programs that enable young people to enter a variety of industries that require well-developed technical skills.

 Additional workforce development efforts focus on providing skills maintenance and enhancement through continuing education to those already employed, and retraining for displaced workers.